Gruppo di intervento speciale: Training

 Being an elite unit, the path that candidates have to make to access it is particularly hard and selective from the first phase which includes interviews and psycho-physical visits.

-The competition announcement (interpellation in jargon) was opened, in 2011, to members of the Carabinieri who are no more than 33 years old.
-It is therefore no longer an indispensable condition to be of the 1st Paratroopers Carabinieri Regiment "Tuscania".
+In 2011, selection was expanded to all members of the Carabinieri who are no more than 33 years old.
+Previously it was required that candidates be part of the 1st Paratroopers Carabinieri Regiment "Tuscania".

 The course is called "G.I.S. operator with the military patent of raider", because at the end of the training process the military receives the military patent of raider, as happens in the other three Italian Special Forces already mentioned.

-The carabinieri who apply are sent to the 1st Tuscania Regiment.
-The first selection phase for the GIS involves an interview with a senior GIS officer who verifies motivation, a key element in becoming part of the department, followed by an examination by psychologists and medical doctors.
+The candidates who apply are sent to the Tuscania Regiment.
+The first selection phase for the GIS involves an interview with a senior GIS officer who verifies motivation, a key element in becoming part of the unit, followed by an examination by psychologists and medical doctors.
 This first selection is passed by 40 per cent of the candidates.

 Paratroopers course (nine months)

-The survivors then begin a very hard training process for the patent of Paracadutisti at the Tuscania of about nine months duration (this training is almost identical to the one carried out by the 1st Paratroopers Carabinieri Regiment "Tuscania", therefore those who come from the latter are directly introduced to the second phase, namely the specialized one for the GIS).
+Candidates then begin the training process to qualify as Paracadutisti at the Tuscania Regiment, which lasts about nine months (this training is almost identical to the one carried out by the 1st Paratroopers Carabinieri Regiment "Tuscania", therefore those who come from the latter are directly introduced to the second phase, namely the specialized one for the GIS).